Skip to Content

 Thank You

-This program was made possible by generous support from the Pisces Foundation, Mr. and Mrs. Al Baldwin, and the Community Foundation for Southeast Michigan.
+This program is made possible thanks to funding from Outdoor Exploration initiative supporting partners Winnebago and Winnebago Industries Foundation.
+Additional support is provided by American Airlines, the Pisces Foundation, Mr. and Mrs. Al Baldwin, and the Community Foundation for Southeast Michigan.